 - Pour your thick emulsified butter into a shallow flat dish lined in plastic wrap and chill for 2 hours before using.
 Don’t cover it while you initially chill it.
 Once it has chilled for 2 hours, and if you don’t intend on using the butter that day you can cover it.

-To help you along the way, and to understand the process I’ve put together a video of the process (you can find the video above).
+To help you along the way, and to understand the process I’ve put together a video of the process.
+If you don’t already see it playing – scroll down to the recipe card or view it here.
 Yes, my FIRST EVER video.
 As it is my first video please be kind.
 Depending on the feedback I might make more videos in the future.
 So if you’d like to see more videos PLEASE LET ME KNOW by leaving a comment!

 Help, my butter split!!!